UK lawmakers pass Boris Johnson's Brexit withdrawal deal | DW | 20.12.2019

 The bill will then be passed on to the UK's upper house to make a final decision on whether the bill passes into law.
 By convention, the House of Lords does not usually block policies that were in a government's election policy program.

-Charles Michel, the new President of the European Council tweeted that "a level playing field remains a must" straight after the bill passed.
+Charles Michel, the new President of the European Council, tweeted just after the bill passed that "a level playing field remains a must."

-Johnson said the bill would provide "certainty" and allow businesses and individuals to plan for the future, but opponents think that it could increase uncertainty due to not enough time being available to finalize trade-deal intricacies.
+Johnson said the bill would provide "certainty" and allow businesses and individuals to plan for the future, but opponents think that it could increase uncertainty due to not enough time being available to finalize details of a trade deal.

 Every evening, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.